rvaidun/email-automater/README.md

 ATTACHMENT_PATH=resume.pdf
 ATTACHMENT_NAME=FirstName_LastName_Resume.pdf
 ```
 - `EMAIL_SUBJECT`: The subject of the email.
-The script will replace the `$recruiter_company` variable with the value provided in the command line arguments. using [Python's templating syntax](https://docs.python.org/3.3/tutorial/stdlib2.html#templating).
+The script will replace the `$recruiter_company` variable with the value provided in the command line arguments.
+Interally the script is using [Python's templating syntax](https://docs.python.org/3.3/tutorial/stdlib2.html#templating) to replace the variables.

 - `MESSAGE_BODY_PATH`: The name of the file to process.
 The file should use Python's templating syntax to have the following variables: `recruiter_name`, `$recruiter_company`.
 The script will replace these variables with the values provided in the command line arguments.
 For example, the `email_template.txt` file could look like this:
 ```
 Dear $recruiter_name,